asherp/hourly/docs/WorkLog.md

 ### Collaborative Development

 While simple and convenient for solo projects, there may be merge conflicts if multiple people are updating the same WorkLog.
-There are two ways to work around this:
+There are at least two ways to work around this:

-1. Use the `-log` option to specify an alternate log file (e.g. `MyWorkLog.md`) in which to store your session details.
+1. Use the `work_log.filename` option to specify an alternate log file (e.g. `MyWorkLog.md`) in which to store your session details.
 2. Delete your `WorkLog.md` before merging.

 !!! note